 Whether we like it or not, getting wrinkles on our face seems to be a fact of life.
-But aside from what happens naturally, you can take action to keep younger-looking skin longer.
+But aside from what happens naturally, you can take action to keep younger-looking skin longer without a face cream for wrinkles.

 “Significant exposure to ultraviolet rays from the sun or indoor tanning and smoking are the two worst things you can do to your skin,” she said.
 “Aging skin from smoking also shows more in women than men.”